The True Life and Death Struggle of an Abandoned Family Dog

 Jimmy’s Tree: The story of an abandoned dog who bit the hands that loved him.
 Due out in 2018, Jimmy’s Tree reveals the truth behind a family dog, who was left to suffer and die.

-Having turned Feral, he snarled or bit the loving volunteers who just wanted to help him.
-After 19 months of seeing no real progress, Jimmy was deemed an “institutional” dog and was never made available for adoption.
+Having turned feral, he snarled or bit the loving volunteers who just wanted to help him.
+Seeing no real progress, Jimmy was deemed an “institutional” dog and was never made available for adoption.
+Jimmy was discovered by Joe 19 months after his rescue from the tree.

 Joe Wasn’t Looking to Own Another Dog

-Sheila Is the Owner of Pet Portraits by Sheila & Sheila’s Art Studio:
+Sheila Is the Owner of Pet Portraits by Sheila & Sheila’s Art Studio.
+Contact Sheila When You Want the Best Painting Possible of Your Pet.
+559-284-1041

 Jimmy Had Been Dumped at a Car Wash as a Young Innocent Dog